-Attorney General Jeff Sessions Recognizes Department Employees and Others for their Service at 66th Annual Attorney General Awards
+Attorney General Jeff Sessions Recognizes Department Employees and Others for Their Service at the 66th Annual Attorney General Awards

-WASHINGTON – Attorney General Jeff Sessions recognized 244 department employees for their distinguished public service today at the 66th Annual Attorney General’s Awards Ceremony.
+SACRAMENTO, Calif. — Attorney General Jeff Sessions recognized 244 department employees for their distinguished public service today at the 66th Annual Attorney General’s Awards Ceremony.
 Thirty-six other individuals outside of the department were also honored for their work.
 This annual ceremony recognizes employees and other individuals who have demonstrated exceptional achievements, leadership, and service to the Department of Justice and the American people.
-This year’s award includes an award for exceptional heroism to U.S. Marshal Senior Inspector Basilio S. Perez, Jr., for his courageous actions to protect and aid victims of the October 1, 2017, mass shooting in Las Vegas, Nevada.
+This year’s award includes an award for exceptional heroism to U.S. Marshal Senior Inspector Basilio S. Perez Jr. for his courageous actions to protect and aid victims of the October 1, 2017, mass shooting in Las Vegas, Nevada.

 “Service in the Department of Justice is more than a normal job; it is a calling to the highest standards of professionalism,” Attorney General Jeff Sessions said.
 “That is true for all of the 115,000 Department of Justice employees.
 But it is especially true for these award winners.
 And so I want to thank them and their families for their exemplary service to this Department and to the American people.
 They have made this Department proud.”